Smallworld Cable: Cable TV

 Smallworld provided a digital TV service over its cable TV network with over 120 channels including all local terrestrial services and subscription services, such as Sky Sports and Sky Movies.
 Multiroom services were available for an additional fee on top of the main TV subscription.

 Telephone

-Fixed line phone services were available within the Smallworld Fibre network with features such as caller ID, call forwarding and voicemail available.
+Fixed line phone services were available within the Smallworld Fibre network that included features such as caller IDs, call forwarding and voicemail.
 Smallworld offered free local calls to its cable phone customers and its local area covering Scotland, Northern Ireland and "a large section of Northern England".

-Sponsorship
+Sponsorships

 Smallworld Cable was the main strip sponsor of Kilmarnock F.C.